Behavioral issues? Reactivity, barking, chewing, fear, anxiety etc.

 Most behavioral issues take time to improve and often need further training sessions to significantly improve.
 Life with a reactive, fearful, or aggressive dog often requires a shift in approach and thinking in how you live with, manage, and help your dog throughout their life.
 Therefore, Packages are designed to kick-start your journey in a more successful direction and provide you with the tools to continue your journey together or provide a base for further professional help.
 We will discuss your progress and whether further sessions are beneficial or necessary during your last session.

-BEHAVIORAL consultations are available Wednesdays and Thursdays at 10 am or 4 pm for NEW clients.
+BEHAVIORAL consultations are available Tuesdays and Wednesdays at 9.30 am or 4 pm for NEW clients.

 Behavioral issues are considered on a case-by-case basis and include, but are not limited to, the following issues: